-Courtenay Hughes, In Town education manager at Missouri Star Quilt Company will talk about their partnership with the State Historical Society of Missouri and the role of Missouri State Quilters Guild in the creation of the Missouri Bicentennial Quilt.
+Courtenay Hughes, In Town education manager at Missouri Star Quilt Company talks about their partnership with the State Historical Society of Missouri and the role of Missouri State Quilters Guild in the creation of the Missouri Bicentennial Quilt.

-Michael Sweeney, Missouri Bicentennial Coordinator, will take us back to the creation of the Missouri Bicentennial Quilt and discuss where it is traveling and on display in Missouri communities during 2021.
+Michael Sweeney, Missouri Bicentennial Coordinator, takes us back to the creation of the Missouri Bicentennial Quilt and discusses where it is traveling and on display in Missouri communities during 2021.

-Elaine Campbell, president of Community Betterment and Arts Council of Houston, will describe how the Texas County Quilt became a collaborative project with the Restorative Justice quilters at a local correctional center as well as the Texas County, at-large.
+Elaine Campbell, president of Community Betterment and Arts Council of Houston, describes how the Texas County Quilt became a collaborative project with the Restorative Justice quilters at a local correctional center as well as the Texas County, at-large.

-Connie Weber, Naturalist-Resource Interpreter at Echo Bluff State Park, will tell us more about the meaningful blocks she created for the Missouri State Park Quilt, sponsored by the Missouri Department of Natural Resources.
+Connie Weber, Naturalist-Resource Interpreter at Echo Bluff State Park, tells us more about the meaningful blocks she created for the Missouri State Park Quilt, sponsored by the Missouri Department of Natural Resources.

-Joni Bramon, artist and physician, will discuss the design and process of creating barn quilts inspired by traditional quilts.
+Joni Bramon, artist and physician, discusses the design and process of creating barn quilts inspired by traditional quilts.
 Her quilts have hung in rural and urban environments from Arizona to the east coast.
 Most of her barn quilts can be seen in mid-Missouri where Bramon practices family medicine.

 Missouri 2021 Presents is a virtual series, held on the first Tuesday of the month, highlighting bicentennial commemorations around the state.
 Watch past programs anytime for free and on demand.